-Dr Ivan Stoianov is a Senior Lecturer in Water Systems Engineering and a holder of a prestigious five-year EPSRC Fellowship (2017-2021).
+Dr Ivan Stoianov is a Reader in Water Systems Engineering and a holder of a prestigious five-year EPSRC Fellowship (2017-2021).

 Through this EPSRC Fellowship, fundamental scientific methods for the design, optimisation and control of next generation resilient water supply networks that dynamically adapt their connectivity (topology), hydraulic conditions and operational objectives will be developed and experimentally investigated.
 A dynamically adaptive water supply network can modify its state in response to changes in the operational conditions, performance objectives, an increase in demand and a failure.
 This is a new category of engineering (cyber-physical) systems that combine physical processes with computational control in a holistic way in order to achieve dynamic adaptability, resilience, efficiency and sustainability.